A1298C MTHFR Mutations

 Dietary and Lifestyle Changes

 The symptoms mentioned above can cause serious problems which is why it’s necessary to make dietary and lifestyle changes to improve the methylation system.
-For individuals with the Homozygous variation or the compound heterozygous variation, we also recommend supplementing with low doses of L-Methylfolate.
+For individuals with these mutations, we also recommend supplementing with low doses of L-Methylfolate.

 Treatment for these mutations is dependent upon individual symptoms.
 We recommend L-Methylfolate and methylated B vitamins and to start dosage off small.
 Individuals with a healthy diet and lifestyle might not need these supplements if they are consuming lots of leafy greens.
 Click here for an MTHFR Friendly B Complex.